4 Reasons to Not Agonize When You Don’t Make Perfect Marketing Content

 - Shouldn’t you spend another day/week/month perfecting this article?

-In the past, my inner mean girl’s caused me to agonize over every sentence I write.
-Before I learned to manage it, my fear of not writing a perfect blog post or email resulted in lots of procrastination.
+In the past, my inner mean girl has caused me to agonize over every sentence I wrote.
+Before I learned to manage it, my fear of not writing perfect marketing content, blog posts or emails, resulted in lots of procrastination.

 I hope your inner mean girl is kinder.
 In case she’s not, here are 4 practical reminders about how to forgive yourself for not creating what you think is, perfect marketing content.